Notice of Privacy Practices

 Healthcare Operations

 Boston Heart may use and disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.
+We may make incidental disclosures of limited PHI as permitted by law.

 Business Associates